sampokuokkanen/belated/README.md

 This is Belated, a new Ruby backend job library!
 It supports running procs and classes in the background.
 To deal with restarts, it uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.

+Belated uses the Ruby Queue class, so it's First In, First Out (FIFO).

 Note that Belated used to be called HardWorker.
 That name was already in use in Sidekiq documentation and a bit too generic anyway.

 It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.